Translational Research in Oral Health Science

 Our research group utilises continuous culture, biofilm and animal models and has the following research focus.

 Dental caries remains one of the most preventable chronic diseases.
 It has huge health implications and is a major public health concern.
 The broad goal of research is the development of oral microbiome transplantation that will specifically target bacteria that cause dental caries and periodontal disease.

 Oral diseases, such as tooth decay and periodontal disease, may be improved by providing oral bacterial transplants.
 The project will develop and test the necessary tools to safely and effectively administer oral bacterial transplants and explore their effectiveness in treating dental decay and periodontal disease in animal models.

 Oral disease: Focusing on interrelationships with systemic health

-Many of these pathologies are linked to periodontal disease, so the project aims to determine whether periodontitis in humans is associated with dysbiotic changes in the gut microbiome and if this is associated with systemic diseases.
+Periodontal disease has been linked to adverse systemic health issues including, diabetes, preterm birth and heart disease.
+The project aims to determine whether periodontitis is associated with dysbiotic changes in the gut microbiome/metabolome and if this is associated with systemic diseases.

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.